Arnhold Rivas

 Arnhold Rivas Martínez (born 13 June 1989) is a Mexican former footballer.
-The start of his career was good; he put in impressive performances, this culminated in him earning a debut cap on the Mexico national football team, despite a seemingly bright start to his playing career, his consistently poor conduct began to be his downfall as he was loaned at first to América and then to Querétaro F.C.
+The start of his career was good; he put in impressive performances, this culminated in him earning a debut cap in the Mexico national football team.
+Despite a seemingly bright start to his playing career, his consistently poor conduct began to be his downfall as he was loaned at first to América and then to Querétaro F.C.
 His poor behaviour stretched through into his time at Querétaro and the manager, Gustavo Matosas forced him to leave the team due to bad behavior along with Jairo Castillo.
 This decision came after a 5–0 loss to Toluca.